-The writer and filmmakers behind the similar but more violent treasure hunt movie The Deep surely knew Boy on a Dolphin very well – it seems clear that Jacqueline Bisset was purposely duplicating Sophia Loren’s sensational ‘wet’ scene.
+The writer and filmmakers behind the similar but more violent treasure hunt movie The Deep surely knew Boy on a Dolphin very well – it seems clear that Jacqueline Bisset purposely duplicated Sophia Loren’s sensational ‘wet’ scene.

 Loren’s ‘natural’ beach girl Phaedra wins our support at all times.
 She’s only slightly intimidated by the swank Athens restaurants, and must struggle to wear shoes with heels for the first time.
 We really like to see her receive nice clothes, the jewelry etc. She performs in two rather forced dance scenes.
 Loren is better doing a Greek number here then she is pretending at flamenco in The Pride and the Passion.
 She still comes off as wholly Italian, a spirited Romana having a good time.